He's a struggling writer. He aims to write only what he's experienced in his life.

 The Staue of King Mahendra

 Every time I pass by the statue, I halt to cast a quick glance at the statue from the pavement.
-Because the statue reminds me of that lad's dare devil act.
+As I gage at the statue of get goosebumbs.

 In that morning assembly in St. Paul’s School, Rangapara: